Don’t get me wrong. I really do like our current house and I definitely don’t want to sound snotty.

 As some of you might know, we had renovated our brick veneer unit a few years ago and had turned the cold and draughty 0.8 star house into a comfortable 8.4 star home.
 But you see, the star rating is a theoretical rating, done on paper, assuming best practice and perfect installation of the insulation, without any gaps.

-And although our house performs beautifully and is worlds apart from what it has been, it definitely does not perform as well as an 8.4 star home should.
+And although our house performs beautifully and is worlds apart from what it was, it definitely does not perform as well as an 8.4 star home should.
 Reason being that we were not able to reach everywhere to install the insulation properly.
 And the insulation company we had used in 2011 was hopeless.
 Leaving gaps in the insulation everywhere.
 Even though we tried to fix up a lot of the gaps, I know that we didn’t get to all of them.

 The thing is, our little house really does perform well.
 And even in winter our ducted heating only runs for short periods throughout the day to maintain a very comfortable 21 degrees.
 And when we turn off the heater at 7pm, when our kids go to bed, we usually still have a fairly comfortable 17 degrees in the morning, before turning on the heater.